AnthonyMountry/Bart_Dashboard/README.md

   - [x] Assets
   - [x] Meter readings
   - [ ] Maybe a users table
-- [x] write a script that will populate the development database with the data from the excel spreadsheets
 - [ ] Authentication and authorization, see [this tutorial](https://dev.to/paurakhsharma/flask-rest-api-part-3-authentication-and-authorization-5935)
   - use `flask_bcrypt` for hashing passwords
   - add different permission levels for BART employees
+- [x] write a script that will populate the development database with the data from the excel spreadsheets
 - [x] Use [pyexcel](https://github.com/pyexcel/pyexcel) for in-memory excel spreadsheets, [tutorial](http://docs.pyexcel.org/en/latest/tutorial06.html)

 ## Notes
-* Here is the [query documentation](https://docs.sqlalchemy.org/en/13/orm/query.html) for interacting with the database using the ORM.
+* Here is the [query documentation](https://docs.sqlalchemy.org/en/13/orm/query.html) for interacting with the database using the ORM (SQLAlchemy).
+And here is a [tutorial](https://hackersandslackers.com/database-queries-sqlalchemy-orm/).
 * This is an [example project](https://github.com/gothinkster/flask-realworld-example-app) for flask.
 This is [flask's documentation example](https://github.com/pallets/flask/tree/master/examples/tutorial)
 * [More flask tutorials](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)